-All T&PS faculty at this rank are required to demonstrate the scholar-artist model by producing both creative activity and written scholarship.
-This scholarship may reside in one or more of the four areas of scholarship described below.
-The quality and significance of the scholarship must be peer reviewed and recognized at the regional, national and/or international levels.
+All TPS faculty at this rank are required to demonstrate the scholar-artist model by producing both creative activity and written scholarship.
+This scholarship may reside in one or more of the three areas of scholarship described below.
+The quality and significance of the scholarship must be peer reviewed and recognized at the national and/or international levels.